NixOS/nix/src/nix/ping-store.md

 dependent on the type of the store.
 For instance, for an SSH store it means that Nix can connect to the specified machine.

-When the command succeeds a zero exit code is returned with no output.
+If the command succeeds, Nix returns a exit code of 0 and does not print any output.

 )""